CitronBaBa/Pattern-Hawk/README.md

 ### Attributes
-trailing [key:val;key:val;key:val...] in a pattern specifies other constraints that will be enforced on this pattern
+Trailing [key:val;key:val;key:val...] in a pattern specifies other constraints that will be enforced on this pattern

 key | value |
 | ----------- | ----------- |